Georgia flag Georgia Beach Holidays

 Georgia is tourist-friendly but has some key cultural and legal rules:

-Outside major towns, take enough cash in the local currency (lari) as ATMs and card payments may not be available.
+Carry enough local currency (lari) in cash when travelling to rural areas as card payments and ATMs may not be available.

 Bonus tips: